rindy1123/restaurant_app/README.md

 ## Caveats

-I left a few TODO comments which I consider trivial or too much to implement for this assignment.
+I left a few TODO comments which I consider too much to implement for this assignment.
 These include mocking the database for testing and fetching some data from environment variables which is currently hard coded.